WeichenStars/WeichenStars.github.io/_pages/research.md

 <span style="color:grey">*footnote: z=3 still [counts as high-z](https://jwst-docs.stsci.edu/jwst-opportunities-and-policies/jwst-call-for-proposals-for-cycle-4/jwst-proposal-selection-procedures#gsc.tab=0:~:text=z~2%2D3-,High%2DRedshift%20Galaxies%20and%20the%20Distant%20Universe,at%20high%20redshifts%2C%20from%20z%20%3E%203%20through%20z~12%20or%20more,-Super%20Massive%20Black){:target="_blank"} :-)*</span>
 -->

-## 2. "Slitlet-Stepping": a novel mode of spatially-resolved spectroscopic observations with JWST
+## 2. Efficient mode of spatially-resolved spectroscopy

 I have been involved in a study to develop a novel observing mode for the JWST NIRSpec instrument.
 The mode, ''Slitlet-Stepping'', will enable spatially resolved spectroscopic observations of at least 30 galaxies simultaneously, by making use of the Mirco-Shutter Assembly on the NIRSpec.
 The mode is at least 10 times as efficient as the NIRSpec IFU mode which only targets at one galaxy at a single time.
 The high efficiency will open up great opportunities for large galaxy surveys with JWST in the near future.